by Suzanne Grosser

 Once you’ve experienced trauma, your life changes.
 What you once believed was true, you now know is false.
 If you try to go back and pretend that it didn’t happen, that you don’t know any better, you will get sick.
 You will develop the symptoms of PTSD.
 You can’t fool yourself.
 You know.
 And your life will never be the same.
 But that’s okay.

-Check out the buttons on the left to start exploring this site or use the search feature at the top right to find a specific topic.
+Check out the buttons on the left to start exploring this site and finding your way to the life you want.

 If you love someone with PTSD, here is some advice on how to help them find healing.